Advanced Modelling of 3D Rotary Projects

 In this section we will show how to use level-wrapping feature to wrap a design in spiral manner around a column.

-The workflow for creating spiral toolpaths has been presented in Simple rotary modelling using 2D toolpaths chapter.
+The workflow for creating spiral toolpaths has been presented in the Simple rotary modelling using 2D toolpaths chapter.
 The basic idea involved creating a line at a proper angle to the rotation axis, that exceeded the 2D boundaries.
 When 2D toolpath is created based on such a line, it will be wrapped around material cylinder, creating a spiral.

 This guide will build on that basic idea.
 The task is to create a horizontal strip with desired pattern and then wrap it like a ribbon around the cylinder.